-7. Bluetooth®
+7. Bluetooth Menu

-The VX8300 is compatible with devices that support the Bluetooth® headset (HSP), hands-free (HFP), serial port (SPP), dial-up networking (DUN), object push (OPP) for vCard, Advanced Audio Distribution (A2DP), and Audio/Video Remote Control (AVRCP) profile(s). \ You may create and store 20 pairings within the VX8300 and connect to one device at a time.
+The VX8600 is compatible with devices that support the Bluetooth® headset (HSP), hands-free (HFP), serial port (SPP), dial-up networking (DUN), object push (OPP) for vCard, Advanced Audio Distribution (A2DP), Audio/Video Remote Control (AVRCP) and File Transfer (FTP) Profile(s).\ You may create and store 20 pairings within the VX8600 and connect to one device at a time.
 The approximate communication range for Bluetooth® wireless technology is up to 30 feet (10 meters).

-NOTE Read the user guide of each Bluetooth® accessory that you are trying to pair with your phone because the instructions may be different.
+- NOTE Read the user guide of each Bluetooth® accessory that you are trying to pair with your phone because the instructions may be different. - NOTE Your phone is based on the Bluetooth® specification, but it is not guaranteed to work with all devices enabled with Bluetooth® wireless technology.

-NOTE Phone does not support ALL Bluetooth® OBEX Profiles.
+Phone does not support ALL Bluetooth® OBEX Profiles.